Site and Situation

 Dry point sites:

 Water is vital to a settlement and is the most common factor behind their location.
 A dry point site is one that is slightly raised from the surrounding area, meaning that it is less likely to flood.
-Ely in Norfolk is a good example of this.
+Ely in Cambridgeshire is a good example of this.

 Wet point sites: